aspartate/personal_website/content/blog/Avatarm.md

 ![.](images/avatarm/test-piece-sg90.jpg)

 Several more modifications to the base were needed.
 It was a rather large piece with lots of difficult overhangs, so I made it easier to print by trimming off each of the "feet" to be printed separately as well as the decorative features on the rear control box.
 I also wanted to make the control box serve its purpose by containing the NodeMCU as well as the tangle of wires that would inevitably emanate from it.
 I designed and tested a mount for the NodeMCU and hollowed out the control box until I had a decent-looking cavity for all the electronics.
+A **[NodeMCU model from GrabCAD](https://grabcad.com/library/nodemcu-esp8266-esp-12e-1)**, by user leirbag4, helped me plan out the dimensions:

 ![.](images/avatarm/control-box-mods.png)
 ![.](images/avatarm/test-piece-nodemcu.jpg)